By Dr. D. K. Gupta

 Treatment for Rabies

 Once a rabies infection takes hold, there is no cure.
-While rare survivors exist, the disease typically in death.
+While rare survivors exist, the disease typically results in death.
 If you suspect exposure to rabies, seek a series of vaccines immediately to prevent fatal consequences.

 Precautions for Pet Owners